MD-123Dev/Reactjs-with-redux-proj-1/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Components og the project :
+# Components of the project :

  - add - read - delete with redux in reactjs .
  - use and import Bootstrap